Inker: Crediting

 In the early 1960s, Marvel Comics began giving the inker credit in each of their publications and other publishers began to follow suit.
 This allowed finishers like Dick Ayers, Joe Sinnott, Mike Esposito, John Severin, Syd Shores, and Tom Palmer to earn a reputation as inkers as well as pencillers.
-In addition, penciller–inker teams like Kirby and Sinnott, Curt Swan and Murphy Anderson, Gene Colan and Palmer, and John Byrne and Terry Austin captured the attentions of comic book fandom.
+In addition, penciller–inker teams like Kirby and Sinnott, Curt Swan and Murphy Anderson, and Gene Colan and Palmer, captured the attention of comic book readers and fans.

 Industry awards

-In 2008 Marvel and DC inker Bob Almond founded the Inkwell Awards, which is an award established to celebrate the craft of inking and to lift the profile of the art in general.
-The Inkwell Awards has gained much publicity and counts notable inkers such as Joe Sinnott, Nathan Massengill and Tim Townsend as members and associates.
+In 2008 Marvel and DC inker Bob Almond founded the Inkwell Awards to celebrate the craft of inking and to lift the profile of the art in general.
+The Inkwell Awards have gained much publicity and count notable inkers such as Joe Sinnott, Nathan Massengill and Tim Townsend as members and associates.